 * Yahoo said should not pay royalties for public data

 LOS ANGELES, July 7 (Reuters) - Yahoo!
-Inc YHOO.O and the National Football League's players union settled a lawsuit on Monday over whether the Web company should pay royalties for using players' data on its fantasy league game, both sides said on Tuesday.
+Inc YHOO.O and the National Football League’s players union settled a lawsuit on Monday over whether the Web company should pay royalties for using players’ data on its fantasy league game, a Yahoo spokeswoman said on Tuesday.

-"We did reach a settlement and we are going to explore other opportunities with the NFL players union to work together," Yahoo!
-Sports spokeswoman Nicol Addison said.
+“We did reach a settlement and we are going to explore other opportunities with the NFL players union to work together,” Yahoo spokeswoman Nicol Addison said.